IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Branding Your Installation
 --------------------------

-The name of your root dataverse is the brand of your installation of Dataverse and appears in various places such as notifications and support links, as outlined in the :ref:`systemEmail` section below.
+The name of your root dataverse is the brand of your installation of Dataverse and appears in various places such as notifications and support links, as outlined in the :ref:`systemEmail` section.
 To further brand your installation and make it your own, Dataverse provides configurable options for easy-to-add (and maintain) custom branding for your Dataverse installation.
 Here are the custom branding and content options you can add:

 - Custom welcome/homepage
 - Logo image to navbar